‘Teen Mom 2’s Leah Messer Faces Criticism Again For Her Daughter’s Make-Up

-Leah Messer has previously faced criticism for the amount of make-up she has allowed her young daughter Alleah Grace (aka Gracie) to wear for her cheer competitions and recently the controversy stirred again when she posted a photo of her to her Instagram.
+Leah Messer has previously faced criticism for the amount of make-up she has allowed her young daughter, Alleah Grace (aka Gracie), to wear for her cheer competitions, and recently, the controversy stirred again when she posted a photo of her to her Instagram.

 The 7-year-old daughter of Leah Messer has always been an incredibly active child and has always been known on Teen Mom 2 for bouncing around and loving to be physically active.
-Leah Messer previously put her daughter in cheerleading, something which her twin sister who suffers from muscular dystrophy, also wanted to try out.
+Leah Messer previously put her daughter in cheerleading, something which her twin sister, who suffers from muscular dystrophy, also wanted to try out.
 However, it appears Gracie has since quit cheer in favor of playing basketball.

-Leah Messer stated in her Instagram post that Gracie had grown tired of cheer and would be trying out a new sport, for which Leah says she has the physical attributes for, including long arms and legs.
+Leah Messer stated in her Instagram post that Gracie had grown tired of cheer and would be trying out a new sport, for which Leah says she has the physical attributes, including long arms and legs.

-However, this announcement didn’t stop the haters from telling Leah Messer that they were disgusted by the amount of make-up slapped on her daughter, making her 7-year-old appear almost like a clown in her attire.
+However, this announcement didn’t stop the haters from telling Leah Messer that they were disgusted by the amount of makeup slapped on her daughter, making her 7-year-old appear almost like a clown in her attire.

 Fans weighed in on Leah Messer’s Instagram post.